January 20, 2026

 In the era of development of information technologies, digitalization of society, the question of regulating new objects and related relations arises.
 With the introduction of such objects as crypto-assets and tokens in civil circulation new relations between subjects began to emerge, which without regulation are creating or can create unexpected consequences in the future.

-The Resolution of the President of the Republic of Uzbekistan dated July 03, 2018 No. 3832 “On measures to develop the digital economy in the Republic of Uzbekistan” was adopted to create a framework and regulate this rapidly-developing area.
+The Resolution of the President of the Republic of Uzbekistan dated July 03, 2018 No. 3832 “On measures to develop the digital economy and the sphere of crypto-assets turnover in the Republic of Uzbekistan” was adopted to create a framework and regulate this rapidly-developing area.
 The Resolution outlined the most important tasks:

 • implementation and development of activities in the field of crypto-assets’ turnover, including mining (activities to maintain the distribution platform and create new blocks with the ability to receive remuneration in the form of new units and commission fees in various cryptocurrencies), smart contracts (an agreement in electronic form, the exercise of rights and responsibilities for which is carried out by automatic execution of digital transactions), consulting, emission, exchange, storage, distribution, management, insurance, crowdfunding (collective financing), as well as blockchain technologies for diversifying various forms of investment and entrepreneurial activity;